1 Registration Forms

 Remember it is colder at sea than on land and it can be very cold on night watch even in high summer.

-Non slip shoes and Wellington type sea boots (not black soled) are essential.
+Non slip shoes and sailing sea boots (not black soled) are essential and we are unable to supply due to hygiene .

 Deck shoes with gripping soles (not black rubber) are very useful